SubratShrestha/Notes/UNSW/20T2/1521Comp/FileHandling.md

 There are many optimizations applied to this, and they get quite complicated like very small files may be stored in the inode itself (because the metadata itself may be larger than or a big percentage of the actual file), or optimizations to access times because files were accessed by magnetic tapes or disks, which were horrendously slow (or what we think of now as slow).

 So file systems have an array of inodes.
-The index in this array is the inodes number (called i-number) which is like UNSW zid, so a directory is basically a list of (name, i-number) pairs.
+The index in this array is the inodes number (called `i-number`) which is like UNSW zid, so a directory is basically a list of (name, `i-number`) pairs.

+The `i-number` we're talking about is different to the process number, and they're unique to all files.

+Note that when we `mv` a file into the same file system, the `i-number` remains the same, that's because `mv` within the same file system is an incredibly fast and efficient process, but as soon as we move away to a different file system, all that glory is lost, and when we `cp` a file, the `i-number` changes, even though it has the same content.

 When we search inside a directory, the OS: